Orientation

 Online students

 Students that pay the recreation fee have access to the recreation spaces on campus.
 Online students that do not pay the recreation fee do not have access to these spaces.
+If you are an online student and would like to opt into the recreation fee and gain access to campus recreation, email studentlifepdx@uoregon.edu.

 green dog face outline